 Create curriculum boxes or bundles for parents to support the curriculum usage at home.
 If our strategy for children's/student ministry includes parents leading their kids through content at home, try sending physical curriculum boxes hope (or do a digital bundle) that gives parents everything they need to implement the curriculum that month.

 Offer fun prizes for various games that are played.
 This works for live stream content or on-demand.
 Have fun with kids and students through online content and then offer prizes for engagement.
 The prizes can be simple, inexpensive items from Amazon or Oriental Trading.

 Host a drive-through experience for families.
 Weather permitting, host a drive-through experience for families where they can pick up resources that will help them lead at home.
 Giving them the resources will help them engage more, but the best engagement might be seeing them at the drive-through!

 Often times, the things we actually do are the things we're held accountable for.
 It's why most people have gym memberships but don't go.
 They don't have accountability.
 Do you know who goes more often?
 The people who have coaches expecting them to show up.
 One way to boost church online engagement is to provide real accountability, whether offline or online.
 One example of this is to start an accountability group for parents where each parent is in the group specifically to help them stay accountable in leading their kids in faith at home through the resources we provide.

 The New Digital Church – Apply Online Strategies to Reach More People

-The New Digital Church is a brand new, 10-week, live course I’m launching to help churches take strategies and tactics from the world of online business and apply them to their church.
+The New Digital Church is a brand new, 12-session course I launched to help churches take strategies and tactics from the world of online business and apply them to their church.
 Churches are doing a lot to reach and connect people online, but I believe there is a lot left to do.
-If you’re interested in taking the course and applying it to your church, register now before the course launches live on August 6.
-The cost is $97/church, so gather a team from your church and plan to take it together.
+If you're interested in taking the course and applying it to your church, you can get access for your entire staff for just $147.
+Gather a team from your church and plan to take it together!

 What online engagement ideas have worked for you?